akramarenkov/safe/README.md

 ## Purpose

-Library that allows you to detect and avoid overflows in operations with integer numbers
+Library that provides to detect and avoid overflows in operations with integer numbers

 ## Usage